UPPMAX/uppmax_intro_cases/docs/linux.md

 ![Content](./img/pingvin.png)

 - Daily speaking: The Linux Operating system is a UNIX like and UNIX compatible Operating system.
-- Linux is a Kernel on which many different programs can run.
+- Linux is a "Kernel" on which many different programs can run.
 - The shell (bash, sh, ksh, csh, tcsh and many more) is one such program

 ![Content](./img/images.jfif)

-- Actually, for it to be an OS, it is supplied with GNU software and other additions giving us the name GNU/Linux.
+- Actually, for it to be an OS, it is supplied with GNU software and other additions giving us the name **GNU/Linux*.